How to keep pet rabbits

 - cereals.

-The pet rabbit's diet should include:
+The diet of a domestic rabbit should include:

-- specialized feed;
+- specialized food;

 - solid food;